-Appendix 1

-2019 Benchmark questions and scoring
+Appendix 1 2019 Benchmark questions and scoring

-Management Commitment and Policy
+Management Commitment and Policy Q1.

-Q1.
 Does the company acknowledge farm animal welfare as a business issue?

-Acknowledging farm animal welfare as a business issue is an important first step towards implementing a comprehensive approach to farm animal welfare management.
-It is good practice for food companies to identify whether and why farm animal welfare is a relevant issue for the business.

-(Max Score 10) The company identified farm animal welfare as a relevant business issue.
-10 No evidence that farm animal welfare is regarded as a relevant business issue.
-0
+Acknowledging farm animal welfare as a business issue is an important first step towards implementing a com approach to farm animal welfare management.
+It is good practice for food companies to identify whether and animal welfare is a relevant issue for the business. · No evidence that farm animal welfare is regarded as a relevant business issue.
+0 The company identified farm animal welfare as a relevant business issue.
+10 (Max Score 10) Q2.

-Q2.
 Does the company publish an overarching corporate farm animal welfare policy (or equivalent)?

-It is good practice for companies to formalise their approach to animal welfare in a policy (or equivalent document such as a statement of guiding principles, a code of practice or a sourcing charter).
-While the existence of a policy may not provide a guarantee of implementation, the absence of a policy is a clear sign that farm animal welfare is not on the business agenda.

-No evidence of a formal policy statement (or equivalent) on farm animal welfare.
+It is good practice for companies to formalise their approach to animal weifare in a policy (or equivalent document such statement of guiding principles, a code of practice or a sourcing charter).
+While the existence of a policy may not provid guarantee of implementation, the absence of a policy is a clear sign that farm animal welfare is not on the business age de a No evidence of a formal policy statement (or equivalent) on farm animal welfare.
 0 The company has a broad commitment to farm animal welfare in a policy statement (or equivalent) but no description of how the policy is to be implemented.
 5 The company has a broad commitment to farm animal welfare within a policy statement (or equivalent) and a description of the processes in place to ensure that the policy is effectively implemented.
 10